taraeicher/SOM_VN/README.md

 <h1>Getting Started</h1>
-<p>This repository contains the shapess and in-house scripts used in our paper <b>"SOM-VN: Detection and Annotation of Regulatory Elements from Chromatin Accessibility Signal Shape"</b>.
-The code in this repository can be used to annotate new chromatin accessibility samples, learn new shapess or append to our existing shapess, and replicate our results.
-It is designed for use in a Unix environment and can all be run using a command-line interface.
-This README has been divided into each of these three subtasks for your convenience.
+<p>This repository contains the shapes and in-house scripts used in our paper <b>"Regulatory Element Annotation of the Genome from Chromatin Accessibility Signal Shape us-ing Modified Self-Organizing Maps"</b>.
+The code in this repository can be used to annotate new chromatin accessibility samples, learn new shapes, or append to a set of existing shapes.
+We have also included code to replicate our results.
+Our code is designed for use in a Unix environment and can be run using a command-line interface.
  <h2>Dependencies</h2>
 <ul><li>Python 2.
 Our script generates a WIG file using the tool <b>gosr binbam</b>, for which we have included a modified version.
 This tool is only compatible with Python 2.</li>
 <li>wig_split.py.
 This can be obtained via the following repository: https://github.com/taoliu/taolib</li>
 <li>The GCC compiler.
-A couple of our file I/O scripts are written in C and will need to be compiled using GCC.
+Some our file I/O scripts are written in C and will need to be compiled using GCC.
 This should be available on most Unix systems.</li>
  <li>bedtools.
 This can be installed here: https://github.com/arq5x/bedtools2/releases</li>
   <li>The Unix utilities shuf, cut, and awk.
 These should be available on most Unix systems.</li>
 <li>The Python modules numpy and scipy.</li>